Channel shift: Prioritizing digital commerce

 Within 14 days

-Dependencies outlined and optimized.
+Dependencies outlined and optimised.
 Prepare for full launch at the conclusion of Sprint 2.

 Scale & Sprint